GovReady/govready-q/Apps.md

 1. It includes app catalog information, i.e. metadata, that will be shown in the app directory, such as the app's short and long description, version number, vendor, etc.
 1. It also defines a module (see [Schema.md](Schema.md)) which defines the top-level layout of the app.
 The module may only contain questions whose type are `module` or `module-set`.

+A `module` YAML structure is identical to `app.yaml` structure but without the catalog details section.

-The file looks like this:
+The `app.yaml` file looks like this:

 	id: app
 	title: My App